at-wr/blog/src/pages/friends-apply.md

 - Pornographic, violent, bloodstained, offensive, provocative, or other disturbing content
 - Excess Artificial Intelligence-created content

 If your site meets the above requirements, then welcome!
-Please apply with your blog's information, including `title`, `description`, and `avatar`, in the comment section.
+Please apply with your blog's information, including `title`, `url`, `description`, and `avatar`, in the comment section.

 ## Info about this website